 LEGAL COSTS CONSULTANCY

-Having been the principal Costs Draftsman for the Solicitors Indemnity Fund before and after they entered into run-off in 2000, Simon has worked for most of the insurance market that followed the Solicitors Indemnity Fund including (but not limited to) AIG Insurance, Zurich Professional & Financial Lines, Travelers Insurance, AON Claims Solutions, QBE Insurance, Catlin Insurance, Royal Sun Alliance, Hiscox Insurance, the Assigned Risks Pool, AmTrust, Mitsui and Inter Hannover.
+Having been the principal Costs Draftsman for the Solicitors Indemnity Fund before and after they entered into run-off in 2000, Simon has worked for most of the insurance market that followed the Solicitors Indemnity Fund including (but not limited to) AIG Europe, Zurich Insurance, Travelers, QBE Insurance, AXA XL, Royal Sun Alliance, Hiscox Insurance, AXIS, Sompo International, AMTrust & MS Amlin.

 In the course of working with the Solicitors Indemnity Fund Simon had involvement in three sets of case managed litigation where the Solicitors Indemnity Fund were faced with seven figure claims for costs from respectively, The Bristol & West Building Society, The Nationwide Building Society and Paragon Finance PLC.
-Since 2005 Simon has also acted for 5 Insurers in relation to the TAG & CLE litigation and has acted for another insurer in relation to claims for costs arising out of the PPP investors' litigation in the North of England.
+Since then Simon has also acted for 5 Insurers in relation to the TAG & CLE litigation and other insurers in relation to claims for costs arising out of the PPP investors' litigation and property transactions in the North of England.

 In 2003/04 Simon advised the Claimant's Solicitors in litigation involving a claim for negligence against a well-known international auction house arising from the under-valuation of a painting later found to be worth in excess of £7 million.
 The Claimant's claim for costs amounted to in excess of £3.2 million.
 The monetary value of the Claimant's claim for a success fee of 100% was the largest claim proceeding in the Senior Courts Costs Office at that time.

-In the course of his career Simon has attended numerous detailed assessment hearings and has had involvement in a number of important and reported cases involving the interpretation of the indemnity principle, conduct, in-house legal fees and the level of success fees.
-He has also acted as an expert witness, has had articles published in AON's publication entitled 'Switched On' and in June 2010 was one of the guest speakers at the 10th Annual Chartis Insurance Risk Management Seminar.
+In the course of his career Simon has attended numerous detailed assessment hearings and at CCMCs.
+Simon has had involvement in a number of important and reported cases involving the interpretation of the indemnity principle, conduct, in-house legal fees and the level of success fees.
+He has also acted as an expert witness and has had articles published online.